 Facebook uses a team dedicated to generating and implementing growth hacking ideas relentlessly.
 Naturally, it's important for big companies like them.
 Because, when you already have got a large user base, you need to update your techniques regularly to retain them as well as to attract new ones.

 Among numerous growth techniques by Facebook, profile badge is a recent one.
-When Facebook started providing badges to its users to embed in personal websites, both the numbers of engagement and new signups increased significantly.
+When Facebook started providing badges to its users to embed in personal websites, both the number of engagement and new signups increased significantly.

 8. Reddit's activity inflation